 whenever absent, intend to return to the Commonwealth.

-An Applicant must attest on the application form to his or her residence in the Commonwealth.
+An Applicant must attest on the application to his or her residence in the Commonwealth.

 Verification of residence may be required if there is conflicting or contradictory information regarding the Applicant’s or Member’s declared place of residence.
 In the event such information is required, residency shall be verified by the Applicant or Member by the submission of such documentation as deemed reasonable by the Plan.

 Medicare Eligibility.
-As a condition of enrollment in the Plan, all Applicants who are eligible for Medicare must be enrolled in a Medicare Part D Plan or Creditable Coverage Plan.
-As an additional condition of enrollment in the Plan, all applicants who may qualify for the Low-income Subsidy, as determined by the Plan, shall apply for that subsidy.
+As a condition of enrollment in the Plan, all Applicants who may qualify for the Low-income Subsidy shall apply for that subsidy or certify to the Plan that they are ineligible because their resources exceed the limit established by the Social Security Administration.
 If authorized by the Applicant, the Plan may apply for the Low-income subsidy on his or her behalf.
+To receive covered benefits in the Plan, all Applicants who are eligible for Medicare must be enrolled in a Medicare Part D Plan or Creditable Coverage Plan. .

 Age and Disability Status.